Did you know that 50 percent of new customers are drawn in by signage?

 8. Saucer BB Font

 This font by Blambot Comic Fonts doesn’t look like anything you’d get from a coffee font generator.
 In fact, it looks like a manual illustration that an artist might have spent hours working on.
-And when it comes to a marketing visual, that’s always a good thing!
+And when it comes to a marketing visual, that kind of aesthetic appeal is always a good thing!

 9. Gisellano Font